wp-plugins/worker/readme.txt

 - New: Refreshed app interface :)

 = 3.9.28 =
-- New: Control Wordpress Automatic Background Updates for plugins and themes!
+- New: Control WordPress Automatic Background Updates for plugins and themes!
 - Fix: Tweaks to SFTP support for backups and clone
 - Fix: Enhancements to Backup and Branding features